-Seal the Russet potato in a vacuum bag or Ziploc Freezer bag, Process sous vide @
+Seal the Russet potato in a vacuum bag or Ziploc Freezer bag, Process sous vide at

 Cold shock to 70F/21C in cold or iced water, refrigerate @40F/4C until use.
 Remove from bag and peel.
 In this state, the potato is firm enough that a peeler can be used.
 I like to use what is called a “Swiss Peeler,” available on line, etc. Very handy for many things.
 Every cook should have one.
 Most don’t, for fear of being assigned to the task of peeling a LOT of potatoes.

-Use a heat proof container that is approx. 5″x5″x3″, or thereabouts.
+Use a heat proof container that is approx. 5″x 5″x 3.”
 It should be small enough that the potato should just barely fit in.
-Spray your container with Pam or the equivalent, and just lay pinches of the potato mixture into it.
+Spray your container with Pam or the equivalent and lay pinches of the potato mixture into it.
 There is no need to attempt to “arrange” the slices, let gravity do that for you.

 These are not only visually stunning, they are very delicious.
-One potato can serve up to four people, but everybody will want more for sure.
+One potato can serve up to four people but everybody will want more.
 Top with parsley, drizzle with butter and sauce of your choice, grate some cheese on top, these are very versatile.

-Some chefs put additional ingredients inside the layers.
+Some chefs put additional ingredients inside the layers as I mentioned.
 The more you put in, the more likely the potatoes are to fall apart.
 I prefer to apply elaborate finishing touches as needed.
-Usually, not needed.
+Usually not needed.
 These are really good!